allanzelener/YAD2K/README.md

 `yad2k/models` contains reference implementations of Darknet-19 and YOLO_v2.

+`train_overfit` is a sample training script that overfits a YOLO_v2 model to a single image from the Pascal VOC dataset.

 ## Known Issues and TODOs

-- Add YOLO_v2 loss function.
-(In-progress implementation on branch allanzelener/initial_loss_implementation).
-- Script to train YOLO_v2 reference model.
+- Expand sample training script to train YOLO_v2 reference model on full dataset.
 - Support for additional Darknet layer types.
 - Tuck away the Tensorflow dependencies with Keras wrappers where possible.
 - YOLO_v2 model does not support fully convolutional mode.
 Current implementation assumes 1:1 aspect ratio images.